SeanEricGrinter/portfolio/Moo/README.txt

 Need to set that aside for now, I've allowed myself to get distracted.
 How do I create a custom block that emulates some of the behaviour I can see on the Moo?

 Also I should take a break.

+Step 3:

+I have started writing a plugin to animate the typeing text on the Moo landing page.
+I am making decent progress, but the knowledge gaps are tripping me up.

+This is defeinitely what I would prefer to do, rather than design with the default wordpress canvas.
+This feels more familiar and I can understand what I'm doing and make some progress.

+Did googling get harder over the last 3 years?
+I feel like a lot of these problems I could have found a solution to much easier a decade ago.

+Omg I didn't start node.
+Every time.

+Now that I can actually code and debug I am having fun.
+I might finish up this plugin and then mock up some CSS for the website.
+I think making the entire website will ruin my weekend.

+I need to remember for next time that I looking to figure out how to add/render new elements to the WP editor using React.
+Sounds easy.